 An earthquake is a shaking or sometimes violent trembling of the earth that results from the sudden shifting of rock beneath the earth's crust.
 This sudden shifting releases energy in the form of seismic waves or wave-like movement of the earth's surface.
 Earthquakes can strike without warning and may range in intensity from slight tremors to great shocks lasting a few seconds to over five minutes.
 The actual movement of the ground during earthquakes is seldom the direct cause of injury or death.
 Casualties may result from falling objects and debris, and disruption of communications, electrical power supplies, and gas, sewer, and water lines should be expected from earthquakes.
 The severity of an earthquake can be measured by comparing the peak acceleration associated with the horizontal shaking it produces to the normal acceleration a falling object experiences due to the force of gravity.
-This is usually expressed as a percentage of g for which there is a 2 percent probability of being exceeded in a 50-year period.
+This is usually expressed as a percentage of g, the acceleration due to gravity.
+The level of risk due to earthquake can be expressed as the percentage of g for which there is a 2 percent probability of being exceeded in a 50-year period.
 Depending on location, sites in Kenosha County have a 2 percent probability of experiencing earthquakes in a 50-year period in which the peak acceleration associated with horizontal shaking exceeds between 4 percent and 8 percent of g.
 These are low values.
 While these levels of shaking can be noticeable, they are rarely associated with damages to structures.
 The earthquake threat to the State and Kenosha County is considered low, therefore this aspect will not be considered further in subsequent sections of this report.